ijlee2/ember-container-query/README.md

 ## API

-The addon provides 1 Glimmer component and 3 helpers:
+`ember-container-query` provides 1 Glimmer component and 3 helpers:

 - `<ContainerQuery>`
 - `{{aspect-ratio}}`
 - `{{height}}`
 - `{{width}}`

-Starting `v2.1.1`, the addon extracts the core logic into a modifier.
-This lets you opt out of using the provided component.
+The addon also provides a modifier so that you can opt out of using the provided component.
+You may also use the modifier to get the container dimensions when the window is resized.

 - `{{container-query}}`